 - Location: Idaho

-Applying for a New License (Drivers 18+) in IdahoCompare Car Insurance Rates in 3 Easy Steps
+Applying for a New License (Drivers 18+) in IdahoCompare Car Insurance Rates in 3 Steps

 Whether you just established residency or are a first-time driver, you must hold a driver's license to legally drive in Idaho.
-The following licenses are offered:
+Idaho offers several types of driver's licenses.

 Idaho's Driver's Manual serves as your best study-source for preparing for the written test.
 After studying the manual and, perhaps, completed a supplemental course, you'll want to take a few practice tests.